-69 Mason's Manual of Legislative Procedure 376 § 532 (7) (National Conference of State Legislatures 2000); Sturgis Standard Code of Parliamentary Procedure, 2nd Ed., 141 Chap.
+71 Mason's Manual of Legislative Procedure 376 § 532 (7) (National Conference of State Legislatures 2000); Sturgis Standard Code of Parliamentary Procedure, 2nd Ed., 141 Chap.
 17 (McGraw-Hill 1966); Cushing, Luther Stearns, Elements of the Law and Practice of Legislative Assemblies of the United States of America 698 § 1798 (Little, Brown and Co.
 1856).
-Thomas Jefferson, A Manual of Parliamentary Practice 99 § 41
+Thomas Jefferson, A Manual of

-Constitution,70 the Oklahoma House of Representatives has adopted a rule which grants greater discretion to the presiding officer.71 The discretionary authority of the presiding officer to decide whether or not to order a division is a long-standing rule which the Oklahoma House first adopted in 1975 for the Thirty-Fifth Oklahoma Legislature.72
+However, as permitted by the Oklahoma Constitution, 72 the Oklahoma House of Representatives has adopted a rule which grants greater discretion to the presiding officer.
+73 The discretionary authority of the presiding officer to decide whether or not to order a division is a long-standing rule which the Oklahoma House first adopted in 1975 for the Thirty-Fifth Oklahoma Legislature.
+74

 While no legislative history or record of debate exists relevant to the original adoption of this provision, the rule on its face is designed to prevent one or two members from wasting the body's time with a request for a division when it is apparent to the presiding officer that the motion under consideration clearly passed in the affirmative or in the negative.
-As always, the presiding officer should exercise great care when judging the "ayes" and the "nays" and if in doubt, should order a division whether requested or not.73
+As always, the presiding officer should exercise great care when judging the "ayes" and the "nays" and if in doubt, should order a division whether requested or not.75